 Every pool needs a vacuum to clean debris that has settled on the bottom.
 Whether you have a manual suction-side vacuum or an automatic cleaner, this piece of equipment is invaluable.
 Some cleaners use suction and others use pressure.
 Certain cleaner models need a dedicated booster pump to run.
 Robotic cleaners have their own suction systems and run on electricity independent of your pump.

-A heater heats the water in your pool to provide a more comfortable swimming environment and to extend the swimming season.
+A pool heater heats the water to provide a more comfortable swimming environment and to extend the swimming season.
 Water enters the heater after the pump and filter and then returns to the pool via the return lines.
 The best place for return lines is the floor of the pool because heat rises.
 This will maximize the effectiveness of your heater.
 Heaters are also used for spas and hot tubs.
-There are 3 main heater types: gas, electric pumps and solar.
+There are 3 main heater types: gas, electric pumps and solar heating systems.

 Chlorine is the most widely used chemical to sanitize pools and kill germs, viruses and bacteria.
 Some pools have a floating chlorinator that dispenses the chlorine to the pool.
 This is not part of your pool’s plumbing system.
 Other chlorinators are part of your pool’s plumbing, adding chlorine directly to plumbing lines.
 Both methods add chlorine by way of erosion.
 A chlorinator will be plumbed into your equipment after the pump, filter and heater (if there is one).
 This is to prevent the chemicals from eroding the metal parts and pieces of this equipment.
 Once the volume of the pool has diluted the chemicals, it is safe to return to the system via the pump.